okonomichiyaki/supercat/03-prelude.md

 ## Guild cards

+Bot will discard some guild card for their prelude effect at the first opportunity.

 Bot will discard a Weapon guild card for effect, if it has 3 ships available.
 Place ships at starport with most fresh ships, otherwise with <ins>task force</ins>.

 Bot will discard a Union card for effect.
 Place action card in bot's play area, and increment bot's hand counter.
 Play action card as bot's last card.